1960-1979 Timeline

 Australia has begun a major growth in the spread of ‘motels’ and ‘motor inns’ in country towns (to compete with ageing country hotels) and the quick expansion will last from 1975 to 1985.
 Beechworth follows the trend and gets its third motel when the Carriage Motor Inn opens for business close to the centre of town at 44 Camp Street, right opposite the once thriving 1859-built London Tavern hotel (which is now closed and rather dilapidated).
 With 27 rooms – including an ‘Executive Twin Room’, a ‘Family Suite’ and standard ‘Queen Rooms’ – plus a swimming pool, the Carriage Motor Inn follows the opening of the Beechworth Motor Inn (1968) and the Golden Heritage Motel (1975), both located on Sydney Road almost opposite each other.

-The ‘Carriage Motor Inn’ soon takes over the two existing shops next door – formerly a Bakery and a Sweet Shop – and combines them into one, for use as the motel’s restaurant and breakfast room (below). |
+The ‘Carriage Motor Inn’ is built on the large corner block that for many years had served as Beechworth’s wood yard.
+The ‘Carriage Motor Inn’ soon takes over adjoining shops next door – formerly the ‘Taylor & Skidmore” Grocery, Bakery and Sweet Shop – and convert them into the motel’s ‘Lantern Room Restaurant’ and breakfast room (below).

 1976